HMS Hermione (1893): Service history

 In 1896 Hermione, commanded by Captain Charles R. Arbuthnot, was one six ships which was specially commissioned as part of a new squadron in reply to a congratulatory telegram from the German Emperor to President Paul Kruger on the repulse of Dr. Jameson's Raid.
 The squadron, known as the Particular Service Squadron, was commanded by Rear-Admiral Alfred Taylor Dale with his flag in Revenge.

 Hermione was assigned to the China Station in 1898.
 In 1900 she played a minor part in the third China war or Boxer Rebellion.
 In December 1899 and April 1900, Marines from Hermione served as an honour guard and pallbearers for the funerals of the Governor of the Straits Settlements, Sir Charles Mitchell and the Chief Justice of the British Supreme Court for China and Corea, Sir Nicholas John Hannen, who had also served as consul-general in Shanghai.

 In May 1902 she was posted to the Mediterranean station.
 Attached to the cruiser division, she visited Argostoli with other ships of the division in early October 1902.
+In November 1904 the ship was at Suez to observe part of the Russian fleet on its eventual way to the Battle of Tsushima.

 In 1906 Hermione went into reserve at Portsmouth, refitted in 1907 and sent to the Cape Town Station.
 On 14 February 1909 she ran aground at Zanzibar but was re-floated sustaining only slight damage.
 In June 1909 she joined the 3rd Cruiser Squadron at Portsmouth and in July joined the Home Fleet.
 On 6 August Hermione ran aground off Killingholme in the Humber and after 8 hours was re-floated.